h-livv/tempest/README.md

 # Tempest
-### A framework for simulation, validation, and scientific machine learning of physical systems governed by PDEs.<br>
+### A framework for simulating, validating, and learning PDE-governed physical systems.

-Tempest is a computational framework for numerical simulation, validation, and scientific machine learning of time-dependent partial differential equations.
+Tempest is a modular scientific computing framework for numerical simulation, validation, and scientific machine learning of time-dependent partial differential equations.

 ---